The following individuals are responsible for the selection and monitoring of external asset managers:

 All investments carry some degree of risk that will affect the value of the Fund’s holdings, its investment performance and the price of its units.
 As a result, loss of money is a risk of investing in the fund.
 USEF-I is subject to the following principal investment risks: market risk, investment style risk, security-specific risk, country risk, currency risk, derivatives risk and liquidity risk.

 Historical returns are not indicative of future performance.
-For further discussion of the Fund’s investments strategies and risks, please refer to "Principal Investment Strategies and Principal Investment Risks of the Funds — U.S. Equity Fund-I Series" in the Investment Funds Description – I Series.
+For further discussion of the Fund’s investments strategies and risks, please refer to "Principal Investment Strategies — U.S. Equity Fund-I Series" in the Investment Funds Description – I Series.
 This is not an offer to purchase securities.

 The Fund seeks to earn additional income by lending a portion of its portfolio securities to brokers, dealers and other financial institutions.
 The loans are secured at all times by cash and liquid high-grade debt obligations.
 As with any extension of credit, there are risks of delay in recovery and in some cases even loss of rights in the collateral should the borrower fail financially.
 In additionally, losses could result from the reinvestment of the cash collateral received on loaned securities.